yungtiec/react-schema-form/notes/plugins.cz.md

-# Pluginy a reference na externí hodnoty (plugins and external values)
+# Pluginy a externí hodnoty (plugins and external values)

 ## Popis